WUT-IDEA/MealRecPlus/README.md

     - format: [course id][\tab][course index]

 ## Data Loader
-We provide a data loader (data_loader.py) to load relationship data as matrices and healthiness data as array for ease of use.
+We provide a data loader (data_loader.py) to load relationship data as matrices and healthiness data as arrays for ease of use.